MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

-With this approxmation, the expression of the bolus transport simplifies and becomes "isomorphic" to the :math:`z-`\ coordinate form :eq:`GM_bolus_psi`, with the sign reversal of all three components of the bolus transport, due to the expression of rotation in a left-handed coordinate system.
+With this approxmation, the expression of the bolus transport simplifies and becomes "isomorphic" to the :math:`z-`\ coordinate form :eq:`GM_bolus_psi`, with the sign reversal of all three components of the bolus transport, due to the expression of the curl in a left-handed coordinate system.

 Visbeck et al. 1997 GM diffusivity :math:`\kappa_{GM}(x,y)`
 -----------------------------------------------------------